 Transethosome was introduced by Chung Kil Song et al in 2012.
 They are made up of high amounts of ethanol, phospholipids such as phosphatidylcholine, and a permeation enhancer or edge activator.
-These deformable and thermodynamically vesicles.
-They have irregular spherical shapes and their size lies between 40 nm to 200 nm, depending on the drug.
-Transethosomes ensure increased permeation of drug through the skin due to the combined effect of ethanol and edge activator that causes lipid-bilaver rearrangement of these vesicles.
+These are deformable and thermodynamically stable vesicles.
+They have irregular spherical shapes and their size lies between 40 nm to 200 nm, depending on the Transethosomes drug. ensure increased permeation of drug through the skin due to the combined effect of ethanol and edge activator that causes lipid-bilayer rearrangement of these vesicles.

-Bifonazole is an azole derivative that shows a broad spectrum of activity against fungi, dermatophytes, yeasts, moulds and some Gram-positive bacteria.
+Bifonazole is an azole derivative that shows a broad spectrum of activity against fungi, dermatophytes, yeasts, moulds and some Grampositive bacteria.
 Creams, solutions, powders and gels having the strength of 1% have been used to treat superficial fungal infections that were applied once a day.
 They are mainly chosen for the treatment of topical infections such as cutaneous candidiasis and tinea pedis This drug comes under BCS class IV which has low solubility and low permeability drug.
 The drug is insoluble in water, and sparingly soluble in ethanol.
-Bifonazole is a highly lipophilic drug (log p:4.77) with a very short half-life (1-2h) and 0.6% of an applied dose is minimally absorbed by dermal application.
-Therefore, Transethosome load gel was formulated to enhance the permeability and antifungal activity of Bifonazole by topical application.
+Bifonazole is a highly lipophilic drug (log p:4.77) with a very short half-life (1-2h) and 0.6% of an applied dose is minimally absorbed dermal application.
+Therefore. by